SamueldeWeerd/map-feature-matching-model/README.md

 Same functionality as `/cutout-and-match` but accepts an image URL instead of file upload:
 1. Downloads the source image from the provided URL
-2. Automatically tests multiple buffer sizes (100m, 500m, 800m, 2000m) around the input geometry
+2. Automatically tests multiple buffer sizes around the input geometry
 3. Cuts out georeferenced map sections for each buffer size
-4. Performs KAZE feature matching for each buffer size
+4. Performs feature matching for each buffer size
 5. Selects the buffer size that produces the most inlier matches
 6. Returns the best matching results with detailed comparison data